udoprog/sqll/README.md

 <br>

+## Features

+* `std` - Enable usage of the Rust standard library.
+Enabled by default.
+* `alloc` - Enable usage of the Rust alloc library.
+This is required and is enabled by default.
+Disabling this option will currently cause a compile error.
+* `bundled` - Use a bundled version of sqlite.
+The bundle is provided by the [`sqll-sys`] crate and the sqlite version used is part of the build metadata of that crate.

 ## Why do we need another sqlite interface?

 It is difficult to set up and use prepared statements with existing crates,